 ArcGIS Online is a cloud-based mapping and analysis solution.
 Use it to make maps, analyze data, and to share and collaborate.
 Get access to workflow-specific apps, maps and data from around the globe, and tools for being mobile in the field.
 Your data and maps are stored in a secure and private infrastructure and can be configured to meet your mapping and IT requirements.

-What can you do with ArcGIS Online?
+What you can do with ArcGIS Online

-Create maps, scenes, and apps
+Create maps, scenes, apps, and notebooks